 Terry’s Travel Tips

-Mateja is also the host of a local TV show for visitors in English.
-She invited me to be a guest.
-I’ll post the link to my interview when they air it.
+Mateja is also the host of a local TV show for visitors in English, Ljubljana 4 U. She invited me to be a guest.
+Here is the link to watch the segment.
 The program is a labor of love by the tour guides’ association and the folks at the local community channel.
 They have even transformed the neighboring furniture store into a makeshift studio.
 And yes, the couch where they do the show is for sale.
 Thanks for a great day, Mateja!